-This Section sets out the circumstances where in the case of an Isolated only Supply Meter Point (SMP) the Transporter will seek to apply commodity and energy charges retrospectively where it finds that the meter is connected to the network and not disabled in any way.
+1 This Section sets out the circumstances where in the case of an Isolated only Supply Meter Point (SMP) the Transporter will seek to apply commodity and energy charges retrospectively where it finds that the meter (which will not include any meter which is

+- 3.7.5 Without prejudice to the generality of paragraph 3.7.4 w Where a Supply Meter Point has been Isolated and an Effective Supply Point Withdrawal has occurred and the Supply Meter Transporter identifies that the previously connected Supply Meter (with the same serial number and number of dials as provided as part of the Meter Information) is still capable of flowing gas (without any further action being taken) from the Total System continues to remain physically connected to a System then:2 - (a) the Effective Supply Point Withdrawal shall be deemed to be void as if such Effective Supply Point Withdrawal had never been effective, as set out at 3.7.7 below;3 - (ab) where gas was or is being offtaken at such Supply Meter Point during such period the Relevant Transporter shall notify the party that was the Registered User at the time of Isolation (the "Relevant Registered User") and such Relevant Registered User: - (i) shall be liable for all charges (including without limitation owned by a Consumer where metering equipment cannot be readily removed from a Consumer's site) is connected to the network and not disabled in any way.
 Because the SMP is not Withdrawn the Shipper remains registered and given that it has continued to pay Capacity charges, there is no need to seek to recover these.
 The existing UNC Provisions only allow Transporters to recover commodity charges where the meter has never been physically disconnected.
 This section extends this principle to include situations where the meter was disconnected.
 It is anticipated that instances where the meter is found to be connected and gas is capable of being offtaken (without any further action being taken) from the Total System are likely to be discovered by the Transporter as a consequence of a GSI&U visit (which the Transporter discharges on behalf of the Supplier).
 Therefore the purpose of paragraph (a) above is to enable the Transporter to recover its costs where it is unable to undertake the GSI&U disconnection.

-etc).

-3.7.5 Without prejudice to the generality of paragraph 3.7.4 wWhere a Supply Meter Point has been Isolated and an Effective Supply Point Withdrawal has occurred and the Transporter identifies that the previously connected Supply Meter (with the same serial number and number of dials as provided as part of the Meter Information) is still capable of flowing gas (without any further action being taken) from the Total System continues to remain physically connected to a System then:
+Transportation Charges and Energy Balancing Charges) associated with such Supply Meter Point, as if an Isolation and Effective Supply Point Withdrawal had not occurred; - (ii) shall register such Supply Meter Point in accordance with paragraph 2 or, failing which shall be deemed to be registered at such Supply Point

-This section sets out how SMPs which have been Isolated and Withdrawn should be treated from a perspective of Transporters ability to recover all charges (including Capacity) from the previous registered Shipper.
+2 This section sets out how SMPs which have been Isolated and Withdrawn should be treated from a perspective of Transporters ability to recover all charges (including Capacity) from the previous registered Shipper.
 This is given that Isolation and Withdrawal leads to de-registration of the Shipper and leaves the relevant Supply Point shipperless.
 The scope of this ability is where the same meter is subsequently found to be connected and capable of flowing gas (i.e. has not been disabled in any way).